 Dysfunction of the third cranial nerve (oculomotor nerve) can result from lesions anywhere along its path between the oculomotor nucleus in the midbrain and the extraocular muscles within the orbit.
 Third nerve palsy may herald a life-threatening intracranial process (eg, tumor, aneurysm).
 The diagnosis and management of third nerve palsy varies according to the age of the patient, characteristics of the third nerve palsy, and the presence of associated signs and symptoms.

 The manifestations and diagnosis of third nerve palsy will be reviewed here.
 Palsies of the fourth and sixth cranial nerves are considered separately.
-(See "Fourth cranial nerve (trochlear nerve) palsy in children" and "Sixth cranial nerve (abducens nerve) palsy in children".)
+(See "Fourth cranial nerve (trochlear nerve) palsy" and "Sixth cranial nerve (abducens nerve) palsy".)

 The third cranial nerve supplies the levator muscle of the eyelid and four extraocular muscles: the medial rectus, superior rectus, inferior rectus, and inferior oblique.
 The superior oblique muscle is innervated by cranial nerve IV and the lateral rectus muscle by cranial nerve VI (table 1).
 In addition, the third cranial nerve constricts the pupil through its parasympathetic fibers that supply the smooth muscle of the ciliary body and the sphincter of the iris.